 Let’s talk about each of these, as well as go through some LinkedIn post examples.

-Because the students who enroll in my program, Revenue Spark, are overwhelmingly agency owners like myself, I’m speaking to them.
-In this example, I’m helping them understand how they can stand out from their competition.
+Because the students who enroll in my program, Revenue Spark, are overwhelmingly freelancers, I’m speaking to them.
+In this example, I’m helping them understand how they can more confidently talk about money.

 The reason informational posts are so powerful is that they provide value.
 And providing value is a really effective way to help your target audience get to know, like, and trust you.
 You’re establishing yourself as an authority and expert.